Red Trumps Green: Legalization Initiatives Fall Beneath Conservative Wave [FEATURE]

 Criminal Justice

 Prop 47 reduced most drug possession charges to misdemeanors and raised the threshold for property crimes to $950 for them to be charged as felonies.
-With a new category of crime, "treatment-mandated felony," Prop 36 will mandate drug treatment or prison for people with repeated drug possession convictions for certain drugs, including fentanyl and methamphetamine, and make third-offense theft a felony regardless of the amount.
-If those people who opt for treatment instead of prison fail to finish treatment, they could face up to three years in prison.
+With a new category of crime, "treatment-mandated felony," Prop 36 will mandate drug treatment or prison for people with repeated drug possession convictions for certain drugs, including fentanyl and methamphetamine.
+It also makes third-offense theft a felony, regardless of the value of the property taken.
+If those facing possession convictions opt for drug treatment instead of prison fail to finish treatment, they could face up to three years in prison.

 In the decade since Prop 47, prosecutors, police, and big box retailers have blamed Prop 47 for increased property crimes and homelessness (which is much more convenient than blaming housing shortages and high rental prices).
 Supporters say that drug dependence pushes people to the street, and increasing the penalties for drug possession is the only way to force people into treatment.